muokicaleb/fake-sms/README.md

 # About:
      A Simple Script to send SMS anonymously.
+Only Work On LInux Based OS

 # Note:-
      If ur message is not sent then use some valid vpn like nordvpn etc and make sure you are connected to some europe networks.